wronrohn/NextTicket/README.md

 2. Integrated Firebase Authentication for email and Google Login Scheme
 3. Worked with Athiban on CSS for the complete app
 4. Made base component for web to speech which was refined by Davor, Chunli and Rohnit
-5. Made search movies API
+5. Built search movies API
 6. Added Tota11y across the app
-7. Create App logo and other static assets except for movie and genre placeholder images for the app
+7. Created App logo and other static assets except for movie and genre placeholder images for the app

 # Works Cited & Consulted